 Only then did he let his muscles relax.
 But as they did, he sank deeper into the trash.
 A black garbage sack was

-smell before.
+before.
 He’d been too busy surviving.
 But now . . .

-He covered his face with his hands, against the smell, against the stress, against the reality of where he was
+He covered his face with his hands against the smell, against the stress, against the reality of where he was and

-Sense had nothing to do with it; survival everything.
+Sense had nothing to do with it, survival everything.
 Survival was the king he bowed down to every morning as

 he hoped to make it through another day, as well as the king he worshipped every night when he was still alive.

 Actually, now was a time to celebrate, for he had survived.
-Again.
 This time.

 Enough of this.
-He rubbed his tears angrily and climbed through the garbage to the open side of the dumpster.
+He angrily swiped away tears and climbed through the garbage to the open side of the dumpster.

 The fresh air was cool—in all forms of the world.
-He set the CD player on the lid and rearranged some sacks so
+He set the DVD player on the lid and rearranged some sacks so

 he could get high enough to climb over the edge.
 As soon as his feet hit the ground—